-If you are interested in working for us at election time, please read the information below, complete an application form or contact us.
+If you have good customer skills and are interested in working for us at the general election, please read the information below, complete an application form or contact us.

 Polling station workers

 Presiding Officers and Poll Clerks are employed to carry out duties at polling stations.
-On election day polling station workers are required to work from 6:15 am until after 10:00 pm without leaving the polling station.
+On 8 June polling station workers are required to work from 6:15 am until after 10:00 pm without leaving the polling station.

 Postal vote workers